 This is a nice soft cookie with a bright lemon taste.

-Now, crack one of the eggs into a small bowl to make sure there are no egg shells before adding it to the mixer bowl.
+2. Now, crack one of the eggs into a small bowl to make sure there are no egg shells before adding it to the mixer bowl.
 Add one egg at a time and combine.
 The mixture will look broken.
-But once you add the mascarpone, it brings everything together into a smooth batter.
+Now add the mascarpone.
+Once you add the mascarpone, it brings everything together into a smooth batter.

 You can use a mixer to add your flour, but I was taught to fold in the flour with a spatula when using mascarpone cheese in the cookies.
 I think it is because mascarpone cheese is a delicate cheese compared to cream cheese.